Who We Are

 He had just completed an unsuccessful bid for the leadership of the Student Body Government with running mate Bridgetta Bourne when the DPN protest took place.
 The two naturally took their places alongside incoming SBG president Greg Hlibok and outgoing SBG president Tim Rarus as one of the four student leaders.

-Jerry entered Gallaudet University in 1984, where he received his bachelor of arts degree in American government which he completed in December 1988 (received diploma in 1989).
-He completed his master of arts degree in government and political science from University of Maryland in 1996.
+Jerry entered Gallaudet University in 1984, where he received his bachelor of arts degree in American government, completed in December 1988 (received diploma in 1989).
+He completed his master of arts degree in government and political science from the University of Maryland in 1996.

-He resides in Springfield, Illinois and has two deaf children.
+He lives in Springfield, Illinois, and is the father of two deaf children.

 My thoughts after DPN: